RiScJ/maxwell/README.md

 ## Building
 If you want to use GPU acceleration, you'll need OpenCL.
 Regardless, you will also need OpenGL and GLFW.
 Installation will depend on your distribution.
 Simply run `make` to compile the binary.
+For a fun demo:

+> ./maxwell examples/phased_array_prisms.sim